ttwebagency/react-component-library/README.md

 # React Component Library

-A reusable React Component Library built using React, TypeScript and Rollup.
+An open-source, reusable React Component Library built using React, TypeScript and Rollup.

+The `react-component-library` is hosted on GitHub.

 ## Technology Stack